PrestaShop/prestashop.github.io/news/_posts/2015-12-02-prestashop-1-7-and-symfony.md

 [Twig](http://twig.sensiolabs.org/) is Symfony's templating language.
 In version 1.7, it will be used for all pages that are rewritten to use Symfony (Product page and Modules page), but NOT for the global interface (menu, header, etc.) nor the non-rewritten pages, which will still use Smarty.
 The two templating engines will be available, side by side, during the transition phase.

 Later versions of PrestaShop will have more back office pages rewritten to use Symfony, and thus using Twig.
-Eventually, the whole back office is expected to be use Twig.
+Eventually, the whole back office is expected to be using Twig.

 ### Will the 1.6 modules still work?